Resources

 Mental-health supports for everyone:

-BounceBack – free online, video and phone-based skills-building program for seniors, adults and youth who are experiencing low moods, mild to moderate depression, anxiety, stress or worry - Counselling and mental-health services – a variety of mental-health services, including low- or no-cost community counselling programs
+BounceBack – free online, video, and phone-based skills-building program for seniors, adults, and youth who are experiencing low moods, mild to moderate depression, anxiety, stress, or worry

 The KUU-US Crisis Response Service: 24-7, culturally aware, crisis support to Indigenous people in British Columbia.
 Call 1 800 588-8717.